sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

   * Download python from below Link
      * https://www.python.org/downloads/
      * https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe
   * Installed and configured it, Checkbox the option of adding path by default on first page of installations, so that we dont need to add in the path.

+Once the installation complete, open command prompt to see if python installed or not

+  * python --version

 Upgrade pip version
 -------------------